gitparth12/mary-take-home/solution.md

 LLM the option to not generate data if it didn't find it (assuming I give small chunks of the corpora), and also ask it to validate the accuracy of what it generated post-hoc.
 The second one might be out of scope if I run out of time.

+I decided to make two classes, one for running Gemini through its API and another to run inference locally.
+Before I implement local inference, I'd like to run through Gemini to validate feasibility and then extend using local inference.
+The next step in the process is probably to write the actual prompt, then split the ocr text by pages so that I can generate in batches to retain context properly, and finally bring everything together into a pipeline and generate data.
+Some helper functions may be required along the way, and I'll try to keep everything fairly extensible.